When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 I’m a blog and (audio) book junkie and believe in the power of self improvement.

-For years I have read Seth Godin’s blog and when you read every single day that you need to make your ideas heard and you need to use your voice, that you are unique and creative, you start to inhabit some of those ideas.
+If you are reminded, either by yourself or others, that you need to make your ideas heard and you need to use your voice and that you are unique and creative, you start to inhabit some of those ideas.

-Listening to podcasts, audiobooks and reading blogs let you experience what others have experienced before you.
+Listening to podcasts, audiobooks and reading blogs lets you experience what others have experienced before you.

 And it becomes very clear very quickly that almost every single one of these really people had the same kind of fears and failed several times before they succeeded (read my own story here).